 Alberta Education supports students, parents, teachers, and administrators from early childhood through to grade twelve.
-They serve as a hub of information and their websites serve millions of people in providing accurate, helpful, and vital information worldwide.
+They serve as a hub of information and their website serves millions of people by providing accurate, helpful, and vital information worldwide.

 They are responsible for teacher development and certification, developing curriculum and setting standards, evaluating and assessing outcomes, supporting special needs students, funding and supporting school boards, and overseeing basic education policies and regulations.

-We were excited to be part of a large redevelopment of the Alberta Education website, named the Website Revitalization Program.
+We were excited to be part of a large site redevelopment project for Alberta Education, named the Website Revitalization Program.
 When we were approached by Alberta Education, they were starting the process of evaluating the compilation of multiple smaller websites into one large, cohesive site.
 With this project, we were given the task to discover and understand how each website was performing, in order to provide useful data and insight for decisions on the new website.

 We wanted to answer the central question Alberta Education had which was,“How do we serve people better?”